 Undergraduate candidates in the secondary education pre-professional program must complete an arts and sciences major or the equivalent in a specific discipline related to the teacher licensure area of intent.
 Majors related to approved licensure areas at JMU include biology, chemistry, English, foreign languages, geology, history or political science, mathematics and physics.
 Candidates with majors in history or political science must also complete course work in the interdisciplinary social science minor.
-Students must earn grades of "C-" or better in all academic major content courses and secondary education pre-professional course work.
+Students must earn grades of "C-" or better in all academic major content courses and grades of "B-" or better in all secondary education pre-professional course work with the exception of GPSYC 160 which must be completed with a grade of C or better.